 As I mentioned earlier, once you click on that hashtag you’ll be directed to the specific explore page for that hashtag.

 Each hashtag has its own explore page.

-The key to using the best photography hashtags to help you get more Instagram followers is to use specific hashtags that allow you to come up in not only the top posts, but also the most recent posts.
+The key to using the best photography hashtags to help you get more Instagram followers is to use specific hashtags that allow you to come up in not only the top posts but also the most recent posts.

 That being said, it’s crucial that you find hashtags that you stand a chance of getting to the top posts area because that’s how you’re going to get maximum reach and in turn grow your Instagram with real and genuine followers.

-There’s some tools out there that will help you when it comes to doing hashtag research that we’ll talk about later on in the article.
+There are some tools out there that will help you when it comes to doing hashtag research that we’ll talk about later on in the article.